 Butternut Squash Puree

 - If using a whole squash, peel the squash, slice in half, and scoop out the seeds.
 Bake for about 30-40 minutes at 350 degrees.
 If using the bags of prepared squash you can heat according to directions on the package.

-- Once the squash is softened, place in blender or food processor and blend with the butter until smooth and silky.
+- Once the squash is softened, place in blender or food processor (affiliate link) and blend with the butter until smooth and silky.